20 Key Factors to Consider When Creating a Business Agreement

 2. Legal Consultation

 It's advisable to consult with a legal professional, particularly for complex agreements.
-Legal advisors can ensure that the contract is legally sound and adheres to all relevant laws and regulations.
+Legal experts can make sure that the contract is legal and follows all laws and rules that apply.

 3. Mutual Consent